 We have a shark lover in the family.
 Our littlest girl has continued a study of sharks – especially hammerhead sharks – since she was a kindergartener.
 She picked up an Extreme Sharks book with a birthday bookstore gift card and has been devouring books on the topic ever since.
+That’s when Apologia Swimming Creatures of the Fifth Day came into our lives.

-~Don’t miss the giveaway at the end!!
 We received these Apologia Young Explorers Swimming Creatures of the Fifth Day resources in exchange for an honest review.
 All opinions are our own and we love the benefits and blessings we are continuing to see from this multi-age study.
 Please see our disclosure policy.

 She put together a science fair project entitled Question: How are Sharks and Humans Alike?
 Different? (which she won a first place ribbon for – and top honors overall for the entire science fair!)
 We even went to the local Georgia Aquarium for her sixth birthday.